microsoft/cordova-plugin-code-push/README.md

 - Android
 - iOS

+## How does it work?

+A Cordova application's assets (HTML, javascript, CSS files and other resources) are traditionally loaded from the application installation location on the target device.
+After you submit an update to the store, the user downloads the update, and those assets will be replaced with the new assets.

+CodePush is here to simplify this process by allowing you to instantly update your application's assets without having to submit a new update to the store.
+We do this by packaging the application assets in a zip archive and sending it to the CodePush server.
+In the application, we install and persist the update.
+Then, since these are all web assets, the application will just reload from the updated package location.
+We store the update packages in the internal storage of the device.

+For an easy way to get started, please see our [sample](/sample application) and our [getting started guide](#getting-started).

 ## Compiling sources & contributing

 The JavaScript code in this plugin is compiled from TypeScript.
 Please see [this page](CONTRIBUTING.md) for more details on contributing and how to build the project.